 These timings are the delay of each frame, representing how long they are seen on screen.
 To change the timing, click directly on the timestamp.
 You may choose to customize the delay by seconds, or choose one of the preset seconds.

-If you are using a video file in Photoshop, there are different ways to work.
+If you are using a video file in Photoshop, there are different ways to make an animated GIF in Photoshop.

 Go to File, then select Import and Video Frames to Layers.
 This will separate the video frames into individual Photoshop layers.
 Depending on your project or preference, open Video Timeline or Frame Animation.